simul/simul.github.io/unrealengine/index.md

 * After evaluating, to get an indie licence, you can buy or subscribe at [simul.co/account](https://simul.co/account).
 For all other licences, write to [contact@simul.co](mailto:contact@simul.co).

 # Installing the Plugin
 For binary installations of Unreal Engine, binary trueSKY plugin installers are available from [https://simul.co/download](https://simul.co/truesky/download).
-For other versions, or if you have a version of Unreal Engine built from source, you will need to build the plugin.
+For other versions, or if you have a version of Unreal Engine built from source, you will need to build the plugin. [**For GitHub/Engine Source Integration, check this page**](https://docs.simul.co/unrealengine/Source.html).

 **Important**
 The stock binary version of Unreal does not deploy trueSKY files when packaging a project.
 You will see a black sky unless you deploy these files.
 See [Deployment](/unrealengine/Deploy) for instructions.